rokmohar/alexa-assistant/readme.md

 # Beta 2

-# THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS You HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!
+# THIS IS AN UNSTABLE DEVELOPMENT BRANCH - PLEASE DO NOT INSTALL THIS VERSION UNLESS YOU HAVE BEEN ASKED TO AS IT IS WORK IN PROGRESS!

 This BETA 2 version contains the following changes:-